akserg/js_proxy/README.md

 Usage
 -----

 Let's see usage based on jQuery framework.
-All results were checked on Dartium, Chrome, FireFox and IE.
+All results were checked on Dartium, Chrome, Firefox and IE.

 #### HTML markups and styles
 Use CDN for quick and free access to jQuery 1.11.
 Add this script reference before all of Dart scripts: